Wedding Photography on the London Eye (Millennium Wheel)

 Shooting a Wedding on the London Eye

 Following on from the official duties, I take the group and reportage shots.
 The views are breathtaking.
-With some clever shooting, the photographer will incorporate them into the wedding photographs with good effect.
+With some creative shooting, the photographer will incorporate them into the wedding photographs with good effect.
 Your photographer now has lots of scope for some natural shots as the Eye completes two revolutions.

-The London Eye welcomes LGBT/gay weddings and I have photographed a couple of them over the years (see bottom photos).
+The London Eye welcomes LGBT/gay weddings, and I have photographed a couple of them over the years (see bottom photos).